 The course, ‘Women & Work: Making It Count’ was developed with the intent to bring forth the trajectory of women’s work in the larger discourse of economy as well as to reflect on how research and data can be critically used to teach, show and question the presence and absence (inclusion and exclusion) of women workers in the economy.

-While initially the course was designed as a Residential Course, striking of COVID and related restriction led to the team re-imagining it and reworking it to suit an online mode.
+While initially the course was designed as a residential course, the onset of COVID-19 and related restriction led to the team re-imagining it and reworking it to suit an online mode.
 Interviews were held with the experts in the field to identify the suitability of an online mode of course delivery and appropriateness of course content.
-The team then ran the 1st Iteration in September-December 2021 with up to 30 participants.
+The team then ran the first iteration in September-December 2021 with up to 30 participants.
 An extensive feedback process was designed to review the overall experience of the participants and make the follow-up iterations more effective and engaging.

-The team, in the year, 2022, reworked on the course and launched the 2nd Iteration as a Residential Course of 9-Days in Delhi.
+The team, in the year 2022, reworked on the course and launched the second iteration as a residential course of 9-Days in Delhi.
 Major efforts were made to create a safe-space where both participants and the team could engage in in-depth discussions without any hesitation.
 The iteration ended successfully with 27 participants completing the course.
 The team also mentioned having an enriching experience in the overall process of developing and executing the course.

 Here’s the course brochure for you to know more.